 Dark green is the most common historically appropriate color and works best on this window.

-According to most manufacturers of plastic windows, painting your windows may void the warranty.
+According to most manufacturers of replacement windows, painting your windows will void the warranty.
 As a disclaimer I recommend checking your warranty first.
-Even so, white plastic windows look like white plastic windows and will noticeably cheapen the appearance of your house.
+Even so, white windows today look like white plastic and will noticeably cheapen the appearance of your house.

 My experience: I actually have a white plastic window in my attic facing the front of the house.
-I had it painted Benjamin Moore Essex Green which is a blackish-green.
+I had it painted Benjamin Moore Essex Green which is a very dark green.
 No primer was used for the plastic was not very shinny.
 The window is in full sun with south-west exposure.
-The window did not warp and the paint did not peel.
-The paint held up perfectly – better than the wood.
+The window is not able to open but I don’t need it to open.
+The paint held up perfectly better than the wood.

 Old Windows are Part of History

 The replacement windows you are being peddled will degrade the historic integrity of your home.